Winners and losers of the first GOP debate

 Trump did not entirely cede the spotlight, though.
 His conversation with Tucker Carlson went live on X, the platform formerly known as Twitter, five minutes before the debate began.

-Trump will be back centerstage on Thursday, when he surrenders to authorities in Georgia, facing his fourth criminal indictment.
+Trump will be back center stage Thursday, when he surrenders to authorities in Georgia, facing his fourth criminal indictment.

 The Milwaukee debate gave his rivals a rare opportunity to reach a huge audience without the former president directly intervening or interrupting.